CalvinTai0902/DL_GAN_Model/README.md

-We design and train a DCGAN model in this task.
+We implement a DCGAN using the CelebA dataset and apply some advanced modifications.